Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Kilkivan's median income among taxpayers in financial year 2022 was $38,675.
-The average income stood at $48,127.
-This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $44,086 (median) and $54,860 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Kilkivan all fall between the 4th and 7th percentiles nationally.
-Income brackets indicate that the $400 - 799 earnings band captures 28.4% of the community (1,112 individuals).
-Housing costs are modest with 87.9% of income retained.
-However, total disposable income ranks at just the 11th percentile nationally.
+The Kilkivan SA2's income level is lower than average on a national basis according to ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in Kilkivan SA2 is $38,675 and the average income stands at $48,127.
+These figures compare to Rest of Qld's median income of $50,780 and average income of $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Kilkivan SA2 would be approximately $44,086 (median) and $54,860 (average) as of September 2025.
+According to the Census conducted in 2021, household, family and personal incomes in Kilkivan all fall between the 4th and 6th percentiles nationally.
+The income brackets indicate that the $400 - 799 earnings band captures 28.4% of the community (1,112 individuals), which differs from patterns across the surrounding region where the $1,500 - 2,999 band dominates with 31.7%.
+While housing costs are modest with 87.9% of income retained, the total disposable income ranks at just the 11th percentile nationally.

 Frequently Asked Questions - Income